The CORNERSTONE Catholic Scripture Study will be studying

-During Exposition of the Blessed Sacrament on the first Monday of the month, members of this ministry commit to being present in the basilica for a specific hour in a 24-hour period.
+During Exposition of the Blessed Sacrament on the second Monday of the month, members of this ministry commit to being present in the Basilica for a specific hour in a 24-hour period.
 This commitment to be present in the basilica all day and all night assures that someone is constantly in attendance and prayer during Exposition of the Blessed Sacrament.Carla Kallen 949-493-6181

 We exist for the purpose of fellowship and community, providing spiritual support and friendship to one another.
 Hot breakfast, music and good speakers make up each meeting which concludes no later than 9:30 am.
 No fee is charged, but a donation basket is available to help offset the cost of breakfast.

 Cursillo is a three-day "short course" in Catholicism which leads participants to a closer relationship to Christ.
 Cursillo includes conferences, celebration of the Eucharist (Mass), Sacrament of Penance, recitation of the rosary, and visits to the Blessed Sacrament.
 Many who attend Cursillo feel a renewal in their faith and experience a new fervor in prayer and celebration of the sacraments.
 In addition to undergoing a profound "encounter with Christ," attendees are also given specific direction and support as to how they can continue to grow their faith beyond the Cursillo weekend.

 The Mission Docents are volunteers that give educational and public group tours to raise funds for the Mission.
 The docents are comprised of individuals with a strong sense of history, an ability for remembering it, and the passion to share it with others.
 In order to become a docent, individuals must complete four training classes, plus one-on-one training with a docent mentor and completion of the required observations of other docent tours.

 Maureen McAndrews Volunteer Program Administrator 949-234-1322